 These nutritional tips may help reduce symptoms:

 - Eliminate all suspected food allergens, including dairy, wheat (gluten), soy, chocolate, corn, preservatives, and food additives.
-Your health care provider may want to test you for food allergies.
+Your provider may want to test you for food allergies.

-- Eat more antioxidant rich foods (such as green, leafy vegetables and peppers) and fruits (such as blueberries, tomatoes, and cherries).
+- Eat more antioxidant-rich foods (green, leafy vegetables and peppers) and fruits (blueberries, tomatoes, and cherries).

 - Avoid refined foods, such as white breads, pastas, and sugar.